Sierra Foothills AVA: Vineyards

-Sierra Foothills has 5700 acre being cultivated for wine grapes in about 180 vineyard/wineries.
+Sierra Foothills has 5700 acre being cultivated for wine grapes in about 180 vineyards/wineries.
 The most common grape variety is Zinfandel, which accounts for 2300 acre.
-Cabernet Sauvignon is planted on 600 acre, and Syrah is planted to 560 acre.
-The most common white grape variety is Chardonnay, planted to 289 acre.
+Cabernet Sauvignon is planted on 600 acre, and Syrah is planted on 560 acre.
+The most common white grape variety is Chardonnay, planted on 289 acre.
 Other grape varieties are grown in smaller quantities.
 Vineyards are generally planted in locations 1500 to 3000 ft above sea level.

-There are over 200 wineries located within the Sierra Foothills.
+There are over 200 wineries within the Sierra Foothills.
 Many are small, boutique wineries, often family-owned.
 The first known planting in the Sierra Foothills was in the Coarsegold Gulch area during the Gold Rush period.